mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 You may modify the name of the output files if using more than one database.
 For example, `index-database_name.out`, `table-database_name.out`.

-The command `precheck-index` checks each database for indexes involving columns of type `text`, `varchar`, `char`, and `citext`, and for range-partitioned tables using these types in the partition key.
+The subcommand `precheck-index` checks each database for indexes involving columns of type `text`, `varchar`, `char`, and `citext`, and the subcommand `precheck-table` checks each database for range-partitioned tables using these types in the partition key.
+The option `--pre_upgrade` lists the partition tables with the partition key using buil-in collatable types.

-**Provide example output**.

 Examine the output files to identify which indexes and range-partitioned tables are affected by the `glibc` GNU C library changes.
-The provided information will help you estimate the amount of work required during the upgrade process, as well as the space requirements.
+The provided information will help you estimate the amount of work required during the upgrade process.

-**Needs further explanation about why we need space requirements**.
+In order to address the issues caused to the range-partitioned tables, the utility recreates the affected tables at a later step.
+This can result in additional space requirements for your database, so you must account for additional database space.

 #### <a id="upgrade"></a>Perform the Upgrade